Trackwork Handbook

 In many of the subjects covered, I emphasize the need for flatness, very gradual transitions between different track heights, etc. A good quality square, a long straightedge (like a metal yardstick) and straight and curved track templates that rest between the rails will help to determine if you have accomplished what you intended.
 Even though you have and use these tools, nothing will substitute for the following invaluable hint.

 After using all the tools available to check your work, sight across and along the module framework, roadbed, and track at rail top level.
 It's often surprising what is revealed when you do.
 You'll observe things that your tools may not have exposed.
 Dips, rises, twists, kinks, crooked track and turnouts, and all manner of other deviations from perfect cabinetry and trackwork will show up with surprising clarity.
 Do this frequently as you progress through all phases of building your module and your track.
+Here's an example of what I saw when sighting down one of the tracks on Mojave Yard.

 [Contents] [Track Design]